entropy-flux/TorchSystem/README.md

 - After evaluation, the consumer will automatically store checkpoints.

 The hash of the model ensures that different configurations (e.g., changing hidden layer size) generate separate checkpoints, preventing overwriting previous models.
+You can find the full example in the [examples](/examples/mnist-mlp/) folder.

 ## Features